Władysław Hieronim Sanguszko

-Prince Władysław Hieronim Sanguszko (20 September 1803 - 15 April1870) was a Polish nobleman, landowner, and conservative politician.
+Prince Władysław Hieronim Sanguszko (20 September 1803 - 15 April 1870) was a Polish nobleman (szlachcic), landowner, and conservative politician.

 Władysław participated in the November Uprising in 1830-1831.
 He was owner of Gumniśki estate and ran there an Arabian horse stud farm.
 From 1861 to 1869 member of the National Sejm in Galicia and member of the Herrenhaus.
 An opposite of the January Uprising of 1863-1864.
 Since 1854 chairman of the "Society of Friends of Arts" in Kraków.

 Family

 He was married to his maternal first cousin Princess Izabella Maria Lubomirska and had six children: